 To make your hikes fun and safe, consider the following tips before you head for the local hills:

-Be prepared.
 Wear or bring light layers in case the weather changes.
 Be sure to pack a first aid kit and a flashlight.
-Also, bring your smartphone—it doubles as a camera and is a great resource for hiking apps that track your mileage and elevation.
+Also, bring your smartphone — it doubles as a camera and is a great resource for hiking apps that track your mileage and elevation.